September 22, 2025

 There are lots of dress codes and varying levels of formality for wedding guest attire, but for the sake of simplicity, I condensed them into three: formal/black tie, semi-formal/cocktail, and dressy casual.
-That pretty much covers the bases, but if you need more guidance, there is lots of information and advice on the internet. #googleisyourfriend
+That pretty much covers the bases, but of course, there are all kinds of made-up dress codes for weddings these days.
+When in doubt, I always ask around and see what other attendees are wearing, but hopefully this gives you a place to start.

 What Colors Are Best for Fall?